kumaranricky/BreadthFirstSearch/README.md

 Identify a location in the google map:

 ### STEP 2:
-Select a specific number of nodes with distance
+Select a specific number of nodes with distance and set that specific loation alone.

+### STEP 3:
+Import the required packages and create some methods to define and understand breadthfirstsearch.

+### STEP 4:
+Include the nodes(locations) and values(distance) in dictionary as keys and values.

-### STEP -> Write your own steps:
+### STEP 5:
+Pass the required location it will return the distance and destination.

 ## ROUTE MAP